ericHgorski/CosmWasm-docs/docs/03-architecture/04-query.md

 While many interactions between contracts can easily be modelled by sending messages, there are some cases where we would like to synchronously query other modules, without altering their state.
-For example, if I want to resolve a name to a [Address](03-addresses.md), or if I want to check KYC status of some account (in another contract) before enabling an action.
+For example, if I want to resolve a name to an [Address](03-addresses.md), or if I want to check KYC status of some account (in another contract) before enabling an action.
 One could model this as a series of messages, but it is quite complex and makes such simple use-cases almost unusable in the system.